21 Best Vancouver Hikes - A Vancouver Hiking Guide

 Destguides may receive commissions from purchases made through affiliate links in this article.

-Vancouver, located in British Columbia on Canada's west coast, is a fantastic place for hiking.
+Vancouver, located in British Columbia, is a fantastic place for hiking.
 The area is home to many forests, mountains, and trails that offer hikers the chance to enjoy magnificent views and see wildlife up close.
-So whether you are in Vancouver for just 48 hours or longer, make sure to include hiking on your Vancouver itinerary (especially if visiting in the summer!).
+So no matter how long you're in the city, make sure to include hiking on your to-do list, especially if you're visiting in the summer!

 The greatest thing about hiking in this city is that the best hikes in Vancouver, BC, are within just 30 minutes to an hour of Downtown Vancouver.
 So whether you want an easy and gentle hike, a slightly challenging trail, or are an experienced hiker looking for something more rigorous, Vancouver has a hike for everyone.

 You will need to keep some things in mind when hiking in Vancouver, though.
 Firstly, be sure to always check the weather before you go.
 Even in the summer, Vancouver is prone to sudden downfalls of rain.
-Also, make sure you wear appropriate hiking clothing and gear (sturdy shoes or hiking sandals), even if doing a more leisurely hike.
+Also, make sure you wear appropriate hiking clothing and gear, including sturdy shoes or hiking sandals, even if doing a more leisurely hike.

 Thirdly, research your hiking trail beforehand, and ensure the difficulty level is not too much for your activity level.
 Some hikes are quite tricky and can be dangerous, so make sure others are aware of your location and when you should be returning.